Sonia Pressman Fuentes

 Berlin, Thursday 10:50 p.m., March 9, 1933.

 People on the streets are talking about the Jewish blood spilled during the last few days.
 Today there were several attacks against some of the department stores.
-Herman Teitz closed his big department store at 5 p.m. this afternoon on account of the violence.
+Herman Teitz closed his big department store at 5 p.m. on account of the violence.
 He will not open again until he receives police protection.
 After closing our store and dining, my father went out.
 My mother and I walked through the neighborhood.

 Berlin, Friday 10:15 p.m., March 10, 1933.